milk-in-a-bag/sample-dashboard/README.md

-# Multi-Tenant SaaS Dashboard
+# Sample Dashboard

 A React frontend built to test and demonstrate the [multi-tenant SaaS backend](https://multi-tenant-saas-backend.vercel.app).
-The backend is hosted separately — this UI exists purely to exercise its API endpoints and verify they work correctly.
+The backend is hosted separately, this UI exists purely to exercise its API endpoints and verify they work correctly.

 ## Purpose